Economic policy of the Alberto Fujimori administration: Fujishock

 During his first term in office, Fujimori enacted wide-ranging neoliberal reforms, known as Fujishock.
 During the presidency of Alan García, the economy had entered a period of hyperinflation and the political system was in crisis due to the country's internal conflict, leaving Peru in "economic and political chaos".
-It was Fujimori's objective to pacify the nation and restore economic balance.
-This program bore little resemblance to his campaign platform and was in fact more drastic than anything Vargas Llosa had proposed.
 Nonetheless, the Fujishock succeeded in restoring Peru to the global economy, though not without immediate social cost.

 The immediate target of the first Fujimori Administration, was to stop the runaway course of inflation.
 Beyond that, the goals included repudiating protection and import substitution, returning to full participation in the world trading and financial systems, eliminating domestic price controls and subsidies, raising public revenue and holding government spending strictly to the levels of current revenue, initiating a social emergency program to reduce the shock of adjustment for the poor, and devoting a higher share of the country's resources to rural investment and correction of the causes of rural poverty.
 In practice, new measures came out in bits and pieces, dominated by immediate concern to stop inflation; actions taken in the first year did not complete the program.
 Reforms have permitted an economic growth since 1993, except for a slump after the 1997 Asian financial crisis.

 Fujimori's initiative relaxed private sector price controls, drastically reduced government subsidies and government employment, eliminated all exchange controls, and also reduced restrictions on investment, imports, and capital flow.
 Tariffs were radically simplified, the minimum wage was immediately quadrupled, and the government established a $400 million poverty relief fund.
 The latter measure seemed to anticipate the economic agony that was to come, as electricity costs quintupled, water prices rose eightfold, and gasoline prices rose 3000%.

 The IMF was impressed by these measures, and guaranteed loan funding for Peru.
 Inflation began to fall rapidly and foreign investment capital flooded in.
 Fujimori's privatization campaign featured the selling off of hundreds of state-owned enterprises, and the replacing of the country's troubled currency, the inti, with the Nuevo Sol.
 The Fujishock restored macroeconomic stability to the economy and triggered a considerable long-term economic upturn in the mid-1990s.
 In 1994, the Peruvian economy grew at a rate of 13%, faster than any other economy in the world.

+A prime target for the privatization were a series of state-owned companies in the mineral industry.
+First in 1991 and 1992 the Peruvuan state sold off its shares in medium-scale mining.
+In the years that followed assetst belonging to the large-scale mining category were sold; in November 1992 Minpeco was sold and in 1993 and 1994 Cerro Verde and Tintaya as well as the processing plants Refinería de Zinc de Cajamarquilla and Refinería de Cobre de Ilo were sold.
+The sale plans for the large polymetallic mining company Centromin Peru failed as no investor showed interest.